Triangle Side Lengths Probability

 Related math problems and questions:

-We have the numbers 4, 6, 8, 10, and 12.
-What is the probability that with a randomly selected triangle, these will be the lengths of the sides of a scalene triangle? - Probability 4824
+From the numbers 4, 6, 8, 10, and 12, three are chosen at random.
+What is the probability that the three chosen numbers can form the sides of a scalene triangle? - Draw a triangle

-We have line segments with lengths of 3cm, 5cm, 6cm, 7cm, and 9cm.
-What is the probability in % that if I randomly select three of them, I will be able to draw a triangle? - Right-angled 5804
+We have line segments with lengths of 3 cm, 5 cm, 6 cm, 7 cm, and 9 cm.
+What is the probability in % that if I randomly select three of them, I will be able to draw a triangle? - Triangle side length

 The sizes of the sides of a triangle are three natural numbers.
 The two shorter sides have lengths a = 7 cm and b = 9 cm.
-What size will the third side be if we want the triangle to have the largest possible perimeter? - Rectangular triangles
+What size will the third side be if we want the triangle to have the largest possible perimeter? - Probability - triangles